 “In hospital” or “at hospital”?
 “In school” or “at school”?
 With an article or without?

-Prepositions and articles make many learners rack their brains and think two, three times or more.
+Prepositions and articles make many learners rack their brains.
 If you are one of them, and chances are you are (which is good because it means you care about what you say and how you say it), then read this article.
 We’ll try to clarify a thing or two.

 Consider the following guideline:

 In hospital: if you are in hospital, you are there as a patient:

 She’s in hospital. – I hope she’ll be fine.

 In the hospital: if you are in the hospital, you are are a patient of some specific hospital:

 She’s still in the hospital.
 It’s too early to be discharged.

 At the hospital: if you are at the hospital, you are there physically, but it doesn’t necessarily mean you’re hospitalized, though you may have an appointment there:

 I was at the hospital today.
 They said I’d have to come again.